-COPA funded the successful defence of a court case where a municipality sought to control the building of facilities on airports (the Henry Longhurst case).
+COPA funded the successful defense of a court case where a municipality sought to control the building of facilities on airports (the Henry Longhurst case).
 The case set a precedent confirming that airports and buildings on airports were under a federal jurisdiction and not municipal.
-The case has been used for many years by COPA when municipalities and other local jurisdictions sought to control and restrict activity on privately-owned airports.
-This effort culminated in two decisions by the Supreme Court of Canada in which COPA asserted that jurisdiction rested exclusively with the Federal Government.
+This effort culminated in two decisions by the Supreme Court of Canada in which the Court upheld COPA’s position that jurisdiction rested exclusively with the Federal Government.
 In 2005, COPA won a landmark legal case in British Columbia (Regional District of Comox-Strathcona v.
 Hansen (2005)) where the court upheld that municipalities cannot regulate aerodromes or aeronautics.

-All COPA members should be proud of this one.
-For some pilots, rescuing Banff and Jasper Airports from closure by Parks Canada will be a life saver.
-The airstrips are being kept open for emergency use.
-The fight for Banff and Jasper involved local COPA members.
-The legal fees leading to the court injunction were paid from COPA's Special Action Fund and feedback to the politicians and bureaucrats was provided by COPA members.
+The fight to save the Banff and Jasper airports was spearheaded by local COPA members.
+The legal fees leading to the court injunction were paid from COPA’s Freedom to Fly Fund and feedback to the politicians and bureaucrats was provided by COPA members.
 In 2013, the federal government announced that the airstrips would remain open.

 The association spear-headed the effort to permit passenger-carrying in ultralights.
 The final rule is in development.

 COPA was successful in persuading Transport Canada to extend the sign-off period for pilot medical renewals by Civil Aviation Medical Examiners to the full term of the medical.
-COPA also negotiated longer periods between medicals for non-commercial pilots.
-For those under 40 years of age, examinations are required every five years (used to be two years) and for those over 40 it is every two years (used to be one year).
+COPA also negotiated longer periods between medicals for non-commercial pilots – increasing validity for those PPL-holders under 40 from two years to five years and those over 40 from one year to two.

 The association worked with the Air Transport Association of Canada to level the playing field between flying schools and freelance instructors without unduly restricting freelance work.